matrix-org/matrix-spec-proposals/proposals/3814-dehydrated-devices-with-ssss.md

 device, the client retrieves the to-device messages sent to the dehydrated device by calling `POST /dehydrated_device/{device_id}/events`, where `{device_id}` is the ID of the dehydrated device.
-Since there may be many messages, the response can be sent in batches: the response can include a `next_batch` parameter, which can be used in a subsequent call to `POST /dehydrated_device/{device_id}/events` to obtain the next batch.
+Since there may be many messages, the response can be sent in batches: the response must include a `next_batch` parameter, which can be used in a subsequent call to `POST /dehydrated_device/{device_id}/events` to obtain the next batch.